Substeps/Substeps.github.io/webdriver/introduction.md

 layout: documentation
 ---

-Introduction
+Webdriver-Substeps
 ============

-The Webdriver step implementations provide some common, reusable substeps based on Selenium Webdriver for the testing of web applications
+This library of step implementations provide some common, reusable substeps based on Selenium Webdriver for the testing of web applications

 Getting started
 ---------------